The Ultimate Beginner’s Workout Plan: Step-by-Step Guide to Building Muscle & Strength

 Personalizing your workout is a continuous learning process.
 Trust your body’s feedback as you experiment with different equipment, techniques, and rep ranges.

-How Long Should You Work Out?
-The Ideal Duration for Maximum Muscle Growth
+How Long Should You Work Out for Muscle Growth?

 Focus on Quality, Not Just Quantity